brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/about.md

 ### A bunch of `.txt` files

-Even though it's [more than likely too late](https://blog.jim-nielsen.com/2023/robots-txt/), I've attempted to opt `brootaylor.com` out of its content being used to train AI models.
+Even though it's more than likely [too late & doesn't work anyway](https://blog.jim-nielsen.com/2023/robots-txt/), I've attempted to opt `brootaylor.com` out of its content being used to train AI models.
 Known web crawlers used for training AI models are disallowed in my [<code>robots.txt</code> file](https://brootaylor.com/robots.txt).

 Also, I've set up a machine-readable [<code>ai.txt</code> file](https://brootaylor.com/ai.txt), using [Spawning.ai's proposed format](https://site.spawning.ai/spawning-ai-txt).
 There's no real evidence that it has any traction in the land-of-the-web *yet* &mdash; but I thought why not.